-The Integral Yoga Institute of San Francisco, founded by Sri Swami Satchidananda, is a non-profit organization dedicated to serving the community through living and sharing the classical teachings of Yoga.
-We respect all the world’s faiths and we are committed to making these teachings accessible to everyone and to promoting peace and harmony among all people.
+The Integral Yoga Institute of San Francisco, founded by Sri Swami Satchidananda, is a non-profit, interfaith organization dedicated to serving the community through living and sharing the classical teachings of Yoga, making the teachings accessible, and cultivating peace and harmony among all people.

 THE INTEGRAL YOGA PATH, as taught by Sri Swami Satchidananda, offers a synthesis of